awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

 with first-hand experience in using |LAM| with the |tke|.

-.. important:: The tutorial assumes that you have an AWS account, have already :doc:`installed the AWS Toolkit for Eclipse <tke_setup>` and that you understand the basic concepts and features of
+.. important:: The tutorial assumes that you have an AWS account, have already :doc:`installed the AWS Toolkit for Eclipse <getting-started>` and that you understand the basic concepts and features of
    |LAM|.
 If you are unfamiliar with |LAM|, you can find out more at the `AWS Lambda
    <http://aws.amazon.com/lambda/>`_ home page and in the |LAM-dg|_.